data-pup/misc-notes/twiggy-issue-69/05-fixing-item-size-calculations.md

 to review some of the code in this project to learn how it identies the size of an entity in a binary.

+This is a large code base, so I needed to do some digging before I was able to find what I was looking for, but the most pertinent things were found in the `dwarf.cc` file.
+This, as the name suggests, parses the DWARF debugging information.
+There are some helper functions that work directly on the input buffer, which are used elsewhere through the file to find different attributes and so forth.

+Important points worth reviewing further include:
+*  `dwarf.cc::ReadDWARFDebugInfo - Line 1900` - Reads attributes in a debugging
+   information entry.
+Note that 'DIEs for compilation units, functions, and global variables often have attributes that resolve to addresses.'